Exams and Tests for Sacroiliac Joint Dysfunction

 In fact, SI joint injections are considered the gold standard for diagnosing SI joint pain.

-SI joint injections typically include a numbing medication (such as novocaine) and a steroid (such as cortisone) injected into the SI joint.
+SI joint injections typically include a numbing medication (eg, novocaine) and a steroid (eg, cortisone) injected into the SI joint.
 If the injection alleviates your pain right away (at least 50% of your pain), then this tells your doctor that the SI joints are most likely the source of your pain.

 These injections are typically done with the help of an x-ray to make sure that the injection is going into your SI joints.